Start9Labs/documentation/site/source/developer-docs/build-package-example/02_create-service.rst

         }
     }

-And in ``Cargo.toml``, make sure your dependencies section looks like this:
+Finally, in our ``Cargo.toml``, we need to add some dependencies, which will look like this:

 .. code:: toml